Kyon12450/health-tracker-website/FIREBASE_SETUP.md

 4. Save the file

+**Security Note:** Firebase API keys are safe to include in your code and commit to GitHub.
+They're designed to be public.
+See [SECURITY.md](SECURITY.md) for details.

 ### Step 7: Configure Authorized Domains (for GitHub Pages)

 1. In Firebase Console, go to "Authentication" > "Settings" tab